-The Romulo Peace Center is a gathering place for contemplative practices such as yoga, pranayama, and meditation.
-General Romulo, for whom it was named, was one of the Philippines’ greatest public servants and international thinkers.
+The Romulo Peace Center is a gathering place for contemplative practices such as yoga and pranayama—and a healing modality called TRE.
+General Romulo, for whom it was named, was one of the Philippines’ most distinguished public servants and international thinkers.

-Growing up in her grandfather’s household, Liana grew up thinking of the world as a small place made up of interdependent nations, each one needing to do its share—not just of effort but also of yielding.
+Raised among extended family in her grandfather’s household, Liana grew up thinking of the world as a small place made up of interdependent nations, each one needing to do its share—not just of effort but also of yielding.
 A longtime practitioner of yoga, she feels the urgent necessity of shifting to more sustainable ways of tenanting the planet, citing climate change and disasters like Yolanda.
-In general, she promotes a shift toward “world communal living,” a term her grandfather used in 1945, at the founding of the United Nations, in a speech that prompted the only standing ovation at the nine-week conference.
+She promotes a shift toward “world communal living,” a term her grandfather used in 1945, at the founding of the United Nations, in a speech that elicited the only ovation at the nine-week conference.

 “Yoga cultivates in us a readiness to yield and to tolerate,” she explains, “to not grasp, to not fight.”
 In her view, this readiness is a necessary first step towards building a global family and a peaceful world.
 “As Lolo once said, we have to come together as ‘a human family on a tiny planet circling a minor sun.’
 I’m just trying to help make that happen.”